apache/datasketches-website/docs/Maturity.md

 #### Yes.
   * We define two types of backward compatibility, API, and Binary:
      * **API:** To the greatest extent possible we try to maintain compatiblity with older APIs.
 However, some API changes are inevitable.
 In these cases we deprecate the older API alongside the newer recommended API for at least one major release cycle, after which the older API may be removed.
 This is standard policy for most industry code bases.
      * **Binary:** Our current codebase is able to read and process older binary representations of our sketches since about 2014.
-This is extremely important for our customers and is very high priority as our code evolves.
+This is extremely important for our users and is very high priority as our code evolves.

 ### QU50
 > The project strives to respond to documented bug reports in a timely manner.